When making your decision, it’s important to understand how buying into a retirement village is different to buying a residential property.

 There are three main types of ownership agreement:

 - Strata title

 The most common types – available in 85% of RetireAustralia’s villages – are lease and licence, where you purchase a long-term lease (usually 100 years) to live in your home.
 In strata title villages, you own your home plus a portion of the community facilities and pay stamp duty and ongoing strata fees.

 Once you’ve made the decision to move into a RetireAustralia community, you’ll need to make an entry payment for your home.
 The amount will depend on the size, style and location of your chosen home.

 Change of mind

-We want you to feel confident in your decision to move into a RetireAustralia village, which is why our independent living residence contract includes cooling-off period and settling-in periods.
+We want you to feel confident in your decision to move into a RetireAustralia village, which is why our independent living residence contract, offered in our leasehold and licence villages, includes cooling-off period and settling-in periods.